 Daylight & Long Wave UV Light

 Yellow: One highly unusual Pastel Pyrope (pictured below) discovered in our Garnet study showed yellow as the primary daylight color, with pink as a secondary daylight color.
-This gem was sold as Hessonite Garnet (RI 1.733).
-It is the only Pastel Pyrope we have encountered that exhibits yellow color in daylight.
-This pale gem is approximately 76% Pyrope and 24% Spessartine in composition, with very little iron from Almandine.
+This gem was sold as Hessonite Garnet, as the RI 1.733 is similar to light orange Hessonite.
+But this is a different species entirely.
+This is the only Pastel Pyrope we have encountered that exhibits yellow color in daylight.
+The composition of this pale gem is approximately 76% Pyrope and 24% Spessartine, with very little iron from Almandine.
 Spectrometer analysis confirms high manganese and low iron content.

 Yellow Pastel Pyrope, 2.03ct